How to keep pet rabbits

 Cages for domestic rabbits

-The cage should be four times the size of the rabbit.
+The size of the cage should be four times the size of the rabbit.
 It should fit: a tray, a drinking bowl, a feeder and a place to rest.
-The rabbit needs a plastic pallet.
-When choosing, give preference to cells with a rough bottom.
-You should not put sawdust or other filler on the bottom, they are only needed for the toilet.
-A heavy ceramic bowl is required for the feed, the drinker is mounted on the wall.
+The rabbit needs a plastic tray.
+When choosing, give preference to cages with a rough bottom.
+You should not put sawdust or other filler on the bottom; they are only needed for the toilet.
+A heavy ceramic bowl is required for food; the drinking bowl is mounted on the wall.

-When choosing a cage, make sure that there are no potholes, sharp edges, sticking out rods in it.
-The animal can get hurt.
-The cage should be made of metal, without painting.
-The rabbit will definitely try it on the tooth, processed metal can harm him.
+When choosing a cage, make sure that there are no potholes, sharp edges, or protruding rods.
+The animal may get hurt.
+The cage must be metal, without painting.
+The rabbit will definitely try it on the tooth; the processed metal can cause harm to it.

-Take extra care when installing the cage.
-Indeed, its well-being directly depends on the conditions of the environment in which the rabbit will live.
-Ideally, the cage should be located away from the noise floor, windows.
+Take special care when installing the cage.
+After all, its well-being directly depends on the environmental conditions in which the rabbit will live.
+Ideally, the cage should be located away from the epicenter of noise and windows.
 Make sure that it is not in a draft.

-Rabbits are herbivores, and if not properly shaped diet, they will get sick or die altogether.
+Rabbits are herbivores, and if formed incorrectly diet, they will get sick or even die.

-Domestic rabbits are very fragile and weak, they cannot be fed like street rabbits.
-If a rabbit in a grandmother's shed can gnaw on any vegetable and grass, then such a ration will not work for a home because of a weak stomach.
+Domestic rabbits are very fragile and weak; they cannot be fed like street rabbits.
+If a rabbit in grandma's barn can chew up any vegetable and grass, then such a ration will not suit a house rabbit due to a weak stomach.
 Decorative rabbits need special food to help grind their teeth.
-Rabbits are fed no more than twice a day.
-The diet may contain:
+Baby rabbits are fed no more than twice a day.
+The diet may include:

 - hay;